terraform-google-modules/terraform-google-kubernetes-engine/examples/acm-terraform-blog-part3/README.md

     ```bash
     pod/cnrm-controller-manager-0 condition met
     ```
-1. It will take a while for SQL db to be created.
+1. It will take a while for the SQL database to be created.
 You can check on the status:
     ```bash
     kubectl describe sqlinstance -n wp
     ```